 Make sure your referral program is easy to understand and simple to promote, whether it’s via email, your website, or business cards handed to happy customers.
 Create a clever tagline for your referral program, like “Friends Don’t Let Friends Live with Roaches!”

 Don’t forget to use hashtags like #PestFreeLiving or #ByeByeBugs to reach a broader audience.
-The goal is to keep your brand top-of-mind with content worth sharing.
+The goal is to keep your brand top of mind through content worth sharing.

 6. Go Viral with a “Find the Bug” Challenge